 1993-1994, Postdoctoral fellow, Fred Hutchinson Cancer Research Center, Laboratory of D. Hockenbery, M.D., Molecular Biology

 Methods and compositions for detecting cancers associated with methylation of hMLH1 promoter DNA, Patent Number: 6858388 B2, 2005, Institution, United States.

-Methylated B3GAT2 and ZNF793 Are Potential Detection Biomarkers for Barrett's Esophagus..
+Predicting Barrett's esophagus in Families: An Esophagus Translational Research Network (BETRNet) Model Fitting Clinical Data to a Familial Paradigm..
 Cancer epidemiology, biomarkers & prevention : a publication of the American Association for Cancer Research, cosponsored by the American Society of Preventive Oncology..
-2015.
+2016.

 Next-Generation Sequencing Panels for the Diagnosis of Colorectal Cancer and Polyposis Syndromes: A Cost-Effectiveness Analysis..
 Journal of clinical oncology : official journal of the American Society of Clinical Oncology..
 2015.

 Actionable exomic incidental findings in 6503 participants: challenges of variant classification..
 Genome research.
 25(3):305-15..
 2015.

 The molecular pathogenesis of colorectal cancer and its potential application to colorectal cancer screening..
 Digestive diseases and sciences.
 60(3):762-72..
 2015.

 Genetic and Epigenetic Alterations in Barrett's Esophagus and Esophageal Adenocarcinoma..
 Gastroenterology clinics of North America.
 44(2):473-489..
 2015.

 Polymerase Slippage Restoration of Frameshifted TGFBR2 in Colorectal Cancer: A Novel Paradigm..
 Gastroenterology.
 148(7):1276-9..
 2015.